digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Avoid Contract Metadata Changes
 -------------------------------

-The signatories, observers, contract key, and ensure clauses of a contract should be fixed at runtime for a given contract.
+The signatories, stakeholders, contract key, and ensure clauses of a contract should be fixed at runtime for a given contract.
 Changing their definitions in your Daml code is discouraged and triggers a warning from the SCU typechecker.

-Note that contract keys cannot change type, only value.
-In addition, if their runtime value changes in any way, the upgrade, and thus the full transaction, fails.
-Contracts in this state can only be used if you explicitly choose the older version of the contract in your transaction.
+We strongly recommend against altering the type of a key.
+If changing the type of a key cannot be avoided, consider using an off-ledger migration instead of SCU.

 .. _upgrade_package_naming: